lullaby6/create-html-element/README.md

     `
 }

-// use the createHTMLElement method to define the custom element createHTMLElement(MyCounter)
+// use the customHTMLElement method to define the custom element customHTMLElement(MyCounter)
 ```

 HTML: